Reserve Officers' Training Corps: Formal establishment and World War I

 Congress agreed, and the ROTC provision was included in the final version of the National Defense Act of 1916.
 The first ROTC unit was at Harvard in 1916.

-Over 5,000 men arrived at Plattsburgh in May 1917 for the first of the large training corps.
+Over 5,000 men arrived at Plattsburgh, New York, in May 1917 for the first of the officer training camps.
 By the end of 1917, over 17,000 men had been trained.
 By the eve of its entry into World War I, the U.S. had a prepared corps of officers including one of the earliest Plattsburgh graduates, Theodore Roosevelt Jr.